Los Angeles Clippers sale to Steve Ballmer finalized - NBA

 The 58 year old Ballmer is worth an estimated $21.3 billion, according to Forbes magazine, and is the 31st wealthiest person in the United States.

-(Reporting by Ronald Grover Steve Ginsburg, and Mary Milliken; Editing by Meredith Mazzilli and Jeffrey Benkoe)
+(Reporting by Ronald Grover Steve Ginsberg, and Mary Milliken; Editing by Meredith Mazzilli and Jeffrey Benkoe)